yalelibrary/linked-art-mapping/specs/md/concepts/lux_top-level_entities.md

 Eleven top-level entities are required for use in LUX.

-InLUX, top-level entities can be divided into *record-level* entities, which correspond to resources held by the library \(books, journals, databases, archival collections, etc.\), and *related* entities, which correspond to the people, places, concepts, etc., connected to those resources through some standard relationship.
+In LUX, top-level entities can be divided into *record-level* entities, which correspond to resources held by the library \(books, journals, databases, archival collections, etc.\), and *related* entities, which correspond to the people, places, concepts, etc., connected to those resources through some standard relationship.

 -   **[Record-level entities](../concepts/record_level_entities.md)**
 Entities that correspond to resources held by the library \(books, journals, databases, archival collections, etc.\).